 Lounge on the beaches near Williamsburg, VA

-Both Jamestown and Yorktown have public beaches accessible by car from Williamsburg.
-However, if you’re willing to drive about an hour out, you can reach Virginia Beach.
-Best known for its boardwalk, aquarium, and gorgeous coastline.
+Both Jamestown and Yorktown have public beaches accessible by car to add to your Williamsburg itinerary.
+However, if you’re willing to drive about an hour away, you’ll find tons of things to do in Virginia Beach, best known for its boardwalk, aquarium, and gorgeous coastline.